What is PLC?

 Programmable Logic Controller, more popularly known as PLC, is a digital computer without a mouse or a keyboard, or a monitor.
 Programmable Logic Controller (PLC) focuses on automating different electro-mechanical processes taking place in various industries.
 It has specially designed and implemented controllers with a well-programmed microprocessor that are immune to extremely high and low temperatures, humidity, dust, etc.

 A Programmable Logic Controller consists of various input and output terminals.
-Using the input terminals, PLC interprets the logical states from switches and sensors.
+Using the input terminals, it interprets the logical states from switches and sensors.
 There are two logical states also known as high(or 1) and low(or 0).
 The output from the output terminals is used as a signal for various devices, providing them on/off controls.
 The electrical engineers understand the ladder logic diagrams and so it was the inspiration behind the programming language used to program its.

 The most commons areas of use are washing machines, elevators, and also traffic signals.

 A programmable Logic Controller is a small computer that automatically controls various processes and components in an industrial system.
 For the sake of comparison, let’s take a process that is manual; as an example, thinks of PLC as a brain controlling a finger on a trigger of an applicator.
 The brain sends a signal to the finger directing it to pull the finger when something is dispensed, and when the brain wants to stop, it sends another signal.
 Like most of the brains, it can multitask, and it’s lightning-fast.
 Just like that, it can control many input and output signal like direct a paint line to change colors, so all the widgets being painted go from one color to other.

 It communicates to the CPU status of the field devices as well as acts as a tool to control.
 The programming device is actually a computer loaded with programming software that will allow a user to create and make changes in the PLC software.
 The memory provides storage media for the PLC program as well as for other data.